isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptop-tablet-combo/index.md

 1 1280 x 800 Bright IPS Screen that boasts true-color depth and a wide viewing angle.

 You can also expand your viewing options from the 10.
 1 screen to High Definition monitor or HDTV through a MINI HDMI port.
-Read Also: [OS for Raspberry Pi 3](https://pestpolicy.com/best-os-for-raspberry-pi-3/).
-In terms of connectivity, the 2in1 detachable features Dual-Band Wi-Fi and Bluetooth 4.
+Read Also: [OS for Raspberry Pi 3](https://pestpolicy.com/best-os-for-raspberry-pi-3/).In terms of connectivity, the 2in1 detachable features Dual-Band Wi-Fi and Bluetooth 4.
 0. Come with a full-size USB port, Micro USB for charging/syncing, as well as a headphones port.

 This makes it easy to connect your external drives and sync your detachable with other computers, among other cool stuff such as connecting Bluetooth accessories. - When it comes to entertainment, the detachable is jam-packed with goodness as it supports NETFLIX and SKYGO, among others. - It also supports gaming and comes equipped with high-quality front and rear cameras. - The laptop-tablet combo is extremely portable, weighing a measly 1.